A Slime-Fighter’s Plan: How to Stop Garden Slugs

 More Help to Stop Garden Slugs

 Are you at war with garden slugs?
 Let us know about your tactics the next time you visit Safer® Brand on Facebook.
 You can also get your questions answered by reaching out to our consumer care team at 855-7-ORGANIC.
-You can also subscribe to our E-Newsletter for coupon codes, special sales and announcements of new gardening products.
+You can also subscribe to our E-Newsletter for links to articles like this one and announcements of new gardening products.